rikushoney/verilog-to-superconducting/crates/blif/SYNTAX.md

-# Syntax rules for BLIF file format
+# Syntax rules for the BLIF file format

 The BLIF file format's syntax is described below using Extended Backus-Naur Form (EBNF) notation.